Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Robustness of the results for the system based on Azoarcus ribozyme

-A similar relation also appears even when the catalytic activity of two species are different, i.e., $\kappa_1 \neq \kappa_2$ (Fig.\,\ref{fig:k1-k2}A).
-Although the bifurcation at which the bistability disappears is discontinuous, it is at the similar $\varDelta t_c$ unless the difference between $\kappa_1$ and $\kappa_2$ is not so large Fig.\,\ref{fig:k1-k2}B.
+A similar relation also appears even when the catalytic activities of two species are different, i.e., $\kappa_1 \neq \kappa_2$ (Fig.\,\ref{fig:k1-k2}A).
+Although the bifurcation at which the bistability disappears is discontinuous, it is at the similar $\varDelta t_c$ provided that the difference between $\kappa_1$ and $\kappa_2$ is not too large, as shown in Fig.\,\ref{fig:k1-k2}B.